capmeth/acid/docsite/docs/docsite/authoring.md

   These blocks are replaced with [**Editor**](component/cobe-editor) components for code highlighting and editing.

 - **HTML ids are added to header elements**
-  This is used for rendering a table of contents (not available for example files).
+  This is used for rendering a table of contents.

 - **Docsite hyperlinks are adjusted**
-  Relative hyperlinks known to the docsite are adjusted to allow for easier docsite page linking from within a document.
+  Relative hyperlinks for docsite routes are adjusted for easier page linking from within a document.

 # Internal Hyperlinking